osm-search/Nominatim/docs/api/Reverse.md

 tolerance in degrees with which the geometry may differ from the original geometry.
 Topology is preserved in the result.
 (Default: 0.0)

+### Extended search for housenumber

+* `housenumbersamestreetsearchdistance=<value>`

+When an address without housenumber is found initially, continue search in the same street with a maximum distance of <value> meter to find an address with housenumber.
+This search is only done when initial search returns a street.

+* `housenumbersearchdistance=<value>`

+When an address without housenumber is found initially, continue search with a maximum distance of <value> meter to find an address with housenumber (may be in another street).

+Above options can be combined, in that case first a search is done in the same street, if that does not result in a result with housenumber, search is done also in other streets.

 ### Other

 * `email=<valid email address>`